 Even if you have comprehensive car insurance you may not be covered to drive someone else’s car.
 Read our guide to find out how to ensure you’re legal to drive before you get behind the wheel.

-But the likelihood is, you may not be covered to drive it at all unless you’re specifically named on the policy.
-If you are permitted to drive other cars on your insurance, it will only be third-party cover and may only be for social, domestic and pleasure purposes.
+The likelihood is that you may not be covered to drive it at all, unless you’re specifically named on the policy.
+Or if you are permitted to drive other cars on your insurance, it will only be third-party cover and may only be for social, domestic and pleasure purposes.
 You’ll need to check the wording.